Canadian Bond ETFs are popular and it’s important to understand why.

 Take the Vanguard Global Aggregate Bond Index ETF (VGAB ETF), it invests in 2 Bond ETFs (VBU ETF and VBG ETF).
-In turn, being that VBU is a CAD-Hedged fund for currency, it directly invest in BND.
+In turn, being that VBU is a CAD-Hedged fund for currency, it directly invests in BND.
 That’s 3 layers of ETFs before you actually invest in bonds.

-ETFs trade like stock on the stock market.
+ETFs trade like stocks on the stock market.
 Investors bid on the ETF at a specific price and that’s what drives the price of the ETF during the day.
 Read this to understand the pricing of an ETF as opposed to the NAV (Net Asset Value).